 Vasudev Bailey, PhD, is a partner at ARTIS Ventures.
 He was previously at Quid and McKinsey & Co.
 He was also the co-founder of GLG Institute and Zufog.
 He received a Doctorate in Biomedical Engineering from the Johns Hopkins School of Medicine, where he was recognized as both a Siebel and a Medtronic Scholar.
 Dr. Bailey graduated magna cum laude and Phi Beta Kappa from University of California Irvine, where he was also recognized as both a Regents and a Henry Samueli Scholar.
 He has been an AWIS member since 2016.

 STEM Equity Consultant, Solutions for Policy

-Dr. Barthelemy is a former Fulbright and AAAS Science Policy Fellow dedicated to equity and inclusion in STEM.
+Ramón Barthelemy, PhD, is a former Fulbright and AAAS Science Policy Fellow dedicated to equity and inclusion in STEM.
 Dr. Barthelemy’s work has included studying the experiences of women in graduate physics and astronomy, LGBT persistence in the field of physics, and the motivations of students to pursue physics in Finland.
-He holds a BS in astrophysics and PhD in physics education research.
+He holds a bachelor’s degree in astrophysics and doctorate in physics education research.

 Koren A. Bedeau, PhD